 (iv) a copy of all applicable sections of 25 TAC, Chapter 289; and

-(v) a copy of the completed RC Form 252-3 notifying the agency of the licensee's intent to work in Texas.
+(v) a copy of the completed RC Form 252-3 notifying the department of the licensee's intent to work in Texas.

 (2) In addition to the provisions of paragraph (1) of this subsection, any person who holds a specific license issued by the NRC or any agreement state authorizing the holder to manufacture, transfer, install, or service the device described in §289.251(f)(4)(H) of this title or in Title 10, CFR, §150.20, within areas subject to the jurisdiction of the licensing body, is granted a general license to install, transfer, demonstrate, or service the device in the State of Texas provided that:

-(A) the person files a report with the agency within 30 days after the end of each calendar quarter in which any device is transferred to or installed in the State of Texas.
+(A) the person files a report with the department within 30 days after the end of each calendar quarter in which any device is transferred to or installed in the State of Texas.
 Each report shall identify by name and address, each general licensee to whom the device is transferred, the type of device transferred by manufacturer's name, model and serial number of the device, and serial number of the sealed source, and the quantity and type of radioactive material contained in the device;

 (B) the device has been manufactured, labeled, installed, and serviced in accordance with applicable provisions of the specific license issued to the person by the NRC or any agreement state;